ibm-messaging/mq-jms-spring/README_TESTCONTAINERS.md

-# TestContainers for IBM MQ
+# Testcontainers for IBM MQ

 This commit introduces an initial version of support for the [testcontainers](https://testcontainers.org) project.